Black Heritage Content Readers for K–3

 • are available in both print and digital formats

-Each grade includes a 48-page teacher guide that includes information on culturally responsive and relevant pedagogy (CRRP) as well as detailed instructions to support evidence-based systematic and explicit instruction in foundational knowledge and skills, including oral language, vocabulary, fluency and comprehension, and writing.
+Each grade includes a 48-page teacher guide that includes information on culturally responsive and relevant pedagogy (CRRP) as well as detailed instructions to support explicit instruction in foundational knowledge and skills, including oral language, vocabulary, fluency and comprehension, and writing.

 Build Knowledge That Reflects the Diversity